pharanbrush/pharanbrush.github.io/brush-management-tips.md

 You can change the order of these tabs by dragging them like tabs on a browser.

-**You can make NEW tools in the [Tool] sidebar.
-As many as you sanely want.**
+**You can make NEW tools in the [Tool] sidebar.**

+Make as many tools as you sanely want.

-To make a new tool: drag any tab into an empty space on the [Tool] sidebar or between existing tools.
+To make a new tool: drag any brush tab into an empty space on the [Tool] sidebar or between existing tools.
 The red indicator will show where the new tool will be inserted.

 ![](img/bm-create-new-tool.gif)

 Dragging an individual brush to the [Tool] sidebar will also make a new tool and a new tab for that one brush.

 Both individual brushes and brush tabs can be moved between existing tools in the [Tools] sidebar.
-The red indicator will show up as a red box around the tool to show where the brush or group will go when you release it.
+The red indicator will show up as a red box around the tool to show where the brush or brush tab will go when you release it.

-**3. Now for Shortcuts!**
+## 2. Now for Shortcuts!

 You can set shortcuts for tools, tabs, and specific brushes.